-From April 1 to May 15, 2017, the Society of Broadcast Engineers conducted its second annual compensation survey to determine salary levels and benefits among broadcast and media technology engineers.
+From April 1 to May 24, 2019, the Society of Broadcast Engineers conducted its fourth annual compensation survey to determine salary levels and benefits among broadcast and media technology engineers.
 This survey provides a wealth of useful information, and it adds to the baseline being developed for subsequent surveys to establish compensation trends.

 The survey included 23 questions that gathered information about job titles, broadcast market size and compensation in dollars and offered benefits.
 SBE membership was not required to take the survey.
-About the survey, SBE President Jerry Massey, CPBE, 8-VSB, AMD, DRB, CBNT, said, “The outstanding response to the 2017 survey was comparable to 2016.
-The SBE Compensation Survey broadly encompasses radio, TV and other media rather than focusing on only one segment.”
+About the survey, SBE President Jim Leifer, CPBE, said, “The SBE Compensation Survey continues to receive a high level of participation, which helps us provide useful data to our members in radio, TV and multimedia technology.”

 SBE members can access the survey at this link.
 SBE login is required.